viralemergence/pnpc/data/recreation/README.md

 The data from the Emerging Infectious Disease Repository (EIDR) was pulled from [their dashboard](https://eidr.ecohealthalliance.org/event-map).

+We are not re-creating a specific plot with the $CO^2$ data, but we do use them in the figure.
+Those data belong to [Frank et al. (2010)](https://doi.org/10.25921/xq6s-hf81) but we accessed them from [this NOAA portal.](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=noaa-recon-10437).
+Additionally, the $CO^2$ data (observed, not reconstructed, `data-from-lan-etal-2024.txt`) are from NOAA data, downloaded from [their portal here](https://gml.noaa.gov/ccgg/trends/gl_data.html).
+We preferentially use the observed data instead of the reconstructed values when possible.
+For the daily data, we convert it in our code to yearly averages.

 Any and all credit for these data should go directly to the authors, and the re-use of those data are governed by their respective copyrights.